MFCA: Reformed Candidates' Supervision and Care (RCSC)

 Supervision and Care services of the MFCA exists especially for Reformed Church in America (RCA) candidates completing a Masters of Divinity (M.Div.) degree at a non-RCA seminary.
 The MFCA was inaugurated in 1998 by the General Synod to oversee our candidates studying at, or having graduated from other seminaries.
 If we think of New Brunswick Theological Seminary and Western Theological Seminary as agencies through which the RCA has historically carried on the task of theological training, then the RCSC function of the MFCA may be regarded as a third partner in this task.

-Your interest in preparing for the ministry of Jesus Christ is of great significance to us.
-You are important to the future ministry of the church.
+Your interest in preparing for the ministry of Jesus Christ is important to the future ministry of the church, and of significance to us.
+The MFCA is committed to helping you meet the RCA requirements for ordination to the office of minister of the Word and sacrament, and the staff is available for clarification and assistance as needed.
 It is our purpose to support and guide you in fulfilling God's purpose for your life.

 Seminary Education and the Master of Divinity